 Petronas is in the midst of gathering feedback on this new concept but I really hope that they role this out soon at their key stations in the Klang Valley (Ed – Petronas Ara Damansara, Kota Damansara and TTDI please!) and beyond.

-Now as I mentioned earlier – I visited KLIMS 2019 three times during the show, I timed one visit to coincide with 2016 Formula One World Champion Nico Rosberg’s visit to the Petronas exhibition area.
+Now as I mentioned earlier – I visited KLIMS 2019 three times during the show, I tried to time one visit to coincide with 2016 Formula One World Champion Nico Rosberg’s visit to the Petronas exhibition area.

 During my visit on the media preview day, PETRONAS Dagangan Berhad (PDB) introduced us to Setel, the first e-payment solution for fuel purchases directly from mobile devices.
 Setel is a customised solution designed to integrate directly to the fuel pumps – the first in Southeast Asia – enabling customers to purchase fuel within a few clicks directly in the comfort of their vehicles.